DecBayComp/TRamWAy/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.
 If an error message is printed in the console, be sure to copy-paste it.
+Add triple backticks (```) before and after such copy-pasted text, to properly format it.

 **System**
  - Operating System: